Stuart Hinds - Using NAT techniques since 2008

 I have been using the technique since 2008 and I have had consistent highly effective results.

-So over the 25 years of doing so I’ve been exposed to a range techniques and concepts, I can tell you that in that time I have become quite sceptical when it comes to the next big thing (revolutionary techniques) I’m driven by results on and off the table always, my background comes from the sports medicine framework in treating musculoskeletal dysfunction, so when working in this arena I align myself with therapy that provides positive outcomes consistently.
+So over the 25 years of doing so I’ve been exposed to a range techniques and concepts, I can tell you that in that time I have become quite skeptical when it comes to the next big thing (revolutionary techniques).
+I’m driven by results on and off the table always.
+My background comes from the sports medicine framework in treating musculoskeletal dysfunction, so when working in this arena I align myself with therapy that provides positive outcomes consistently.

 This is not uncommon in that I have many people come to see me for advice on their pain and dysfunction, I offer direction and advice based on my experience and knowledge, sometimes I can help them, other times I refer them off to other practitioners who would be best suited to help them.

 I soon become aware after physically assessing her signs/symptoms and Rom testing that this women was suffering with your classic frozen shoulder (adhesive capsultis), Phase 2.
 Classic night pain, global restriction in all AROM of the GH joint, PROM also confirmed with restriction.

 At that stage of my career, my understanding and treatment protocols for treating Frozen Shoulder was limited and I must admit I dreaded the Frozen Shoulder (FS) walking through the clinic doors, due to the frustrating inability to treat the condition with any therapeutic benefit, in fact in some cases I would simply aggravate it.

 My options were undertaking the 3 treatment rule, change governed by reduction in frequency/duration/intensity in pain and an increase in ROM, if no change referral to Doctor for possible Hydrodilation

 I had explained to her all about the condition and my reservations in providing significant change to her condition.